Skip to main content

 Chapter Explanation

 Act with nonaction as one's action.
 Attend to affairs with non-interference as one's approach.
 Taste the tasteless as one's flavor.
 The great, regard as small; the many, regard as few.
 Repay enmity with De.
 Plan for difficult things while they are still easy.
 Act on great things while they are still minute.
-The difficult affairs of all under Heaven must begin from easy things.
-The great affairs of all under Heaven must begin from minute things.
+The difficult affairs of all under Heaven must begin from what is easy; the great affairs of all under Heaven must begin from what is minute.
 For this reason, the Sage never waits until things have grown great before attending to them, and so is able to accomplish great things.
-Those who make promises lightly, treating matters as trivial, will inevitably fail to follow through and have little trustworthiness.
+Those who make promises lightly will inevitably fail to follow through and prove untrustworthy.
 Those who consider too many things easy will inevitably find much that is difficult.
-For this reason, the Sage still treats things as difficult, and so in the end is able to bring them to completion.
-Treating things as difficult means they will not be difficult.
+For this reason, the Sage still treats things as difficult — and so in the end encounters no difficulty.
+To treat things as difficult is precisely what ensures they will not become so.

 Discourse

-The general meaning of the entire chapter is about acting on difficult things while they are still easy and on great things while they are still small — forestalling disaster before it takes shape, staying watchful and alert.
-The entire life's learning of the Marquis of Wu, Zhuge Liang, was derived from this chapter.
+The general meaning of the entire chapter concerns acting on difficult things while they are still easy and on great things while they are still small — forestalling disaster before it takes shape, remaining watchful and alert.
+The entire life's learning of the Marquis of Wu, Zhuge Liang, was drawn from this chapter.

 Moreover, the person who asked Confucius about "repaying enmity with De" must have observed that people in the world repay grudge with grudge in an endless, escalating cycle, never reaching a resolution.
 And so he overcorrected and proposed this idea.
 But he did not realize that as long as one is conscious of De and enmity and repayment, one still harbors the discriminating mind of self and other.
 With such a discriminating mind, not only is it impossible to carry out — it also runs contrary to human nature.
 That is why Confucius did not permit it.